Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 31 Agustus 2025 21.24.02 UTC
+- WIB: Minggu, 31 Agustus 2025 22.24.06 UTC
-- WITA: Minggu, 31 Agustus 2025 22.24.02 UTC
+- WITA: Minggu, 31 Agustus 2025 23.24.06 UTC
-- WIT: Minggu, 31 Agustus 2025 23.24.02 UTC
+- WIT: Senin, 1 September 2025 00.24.06 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: success
+Kategori: attitude